Le pupille: Plot

 At the nativity scene, as villagers arrive to ask for prayers, one of the attendees is a wealthy woman who had been trying to get the attention of the girls earlier.
-She asks for prayers for her boyfriend, who is having an affair, and in exchange she offers a large custard cake, which the nuns view as a disgusting frivolity during the wartime scarcity, which is leading many Italians to starve to death.
+She asks for prayers for her boyfriend, who is having an affair, and in exchange offers zuppa inglese, a large custard cake, which the nuns view as a disgusting frivolity during the wartime scarcity, which is leading many Italians to starve to death.

 The next morning, as the girls are served their Christmas meal, Fioralba presents the custard cake, which all of the girls are interested in.
 However, Fioralba is secretly planning on delivering the cake to the bishop in order to curry favor, as the boarding school is struggling for funds.
 She guilts most of the girls into giving up their portion of the cake by insisting that good children would make the sacrifice; however, Serafina refuses to give up her portion, pointing out that Fioralba told her that she is a "bad child" anyway.
 Defeated, Fioralba gives Serafina a slice of cake, but flies into a fury when Serafina throws handfuls of cake onto the ground for a stray dog to eat.

 Fioralba sends all of the girls to their room, but Serafina grabs a handful of cake as she leaves, and happily shares it with the other girls, who finally accept her.
-Meanwhile, as Fioralba can no longer deliver the cake to the bishop, she gives it to a local worker, who drops it on his way to share it with his coworkers.
+Meanwhile, as Fioralba can no longer deliver the cake to the bishop, she gives it to the chimney sweeper whom she was unable to pay.
+The latter drops it on the way to share it with his colleagues, but this makes no difference; they eat it anyway.

 Production

 The film was shot in Super 16 and in 35 mm format.

-Rohrwacher said that the film is "about desires, pure and selfish, about freedom and devotion, about the anarchy that is capable of flowering in the minds of each one of them within the confines of the strict boarding school”.
-She added that “although the obedient girls can’t move, their pupils can dance the unrestrained dance of freedom.”
+Rohrwacher said that the film is "about desires, pure and selfish, about freedom and devotion, about the anarchy that is capable of flowering in the minds of each one of them within the confines of the strict boarding school".
+She added that "although the obedient girls can't move, their pupils can dance the unrestrained dance of freedom."

 Release

 Le Pupille premiered at the Cannes Film Festival before traveling the festival circuit.
-The film was released on Disney+ on December 16, 2022.
+The film was released on Disney+ on 16 December 2022.